safimasafi/introtoim/finalProject/journal.md

     }
 ````
 I also decided to experiment with how to play around with the touch points rather than just touching the nails.
 After trying guitar strings and copper wire, I was excited to finally put my unused conductive thread to use.
+The next step will be to add the third component from Arduino.